GoCarrot/terraform-aws-ami-cleanomat/README.md

 ### Multi-Account Setups

-If you are using Teak's multi-account setup with separate CI/CD accounts for performing AMI builds and workload accounts for running services using buitl AMIs, the AMI Cleanomat should be deployed in each CI/CD account.
+If you are using Teak's multi-account setup with separate CI/CD accounts for performing AMI builds and workload accounts for running services using built AMIs, the AMI Cleanomat should be deployed in each CI/CD account.